JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2020-12-02-inproject-maven.md

 - add a build flag to toggle between local and external build
 - create a release artifact and `pom.xml` with a special version
 - create a `Maven` like folder structure in `app/libs`
-- add `Maven` meta data files and symlinks to the build outputs
+- add `Maven` metadata files and symlinks to the build outputs
 - include the local Maven repository